es-shims/TypedArray.prototype.slice/README.md

 [![npm badge][npm-badge-png]][package-url]

-An ES spec-compliant `ArrayBuffer.prototype.slice` shim.
-Invoke its "shim" method to shim ArrayBuffer.prototype.slice if it is unavailable.
+An ES spec-compliant `TypedArray.prototype.slice` shim.
+Invoke its "shim" method to shim TypedArray.prototype.slice if it is unavailable.

 This package implements the [es-shim API](https://github.com/es-shims/api) interface.
-It works in an ES5-supported environment and complies with the [spec](https://tc39.es/ecma262/#sec-arraybuffer.prototype.slice).
+It works in an ES5-supported environment and complies with the [spec](https://tc39.es/ecma262/#sec-%typedarray%.prototype.slice).

 Most common usage:
 ```js